 Research Leader Programme

-For new Principal Investigators and research leaders at the University of Edinburgh
+For aspiring and new Principal Investigators and research leaders at the University of Edinburgh who want to build positive cultures and support individuals and teams to develop.

-The Research Leader Programme is for new Principal Investigators at the University of Edinburgh, focusing on the challenges faced by PIs as they establish themselves as team leaders for the first time.
-Topics include understanding your approach to leadership, developing and supporting a research team, and developing your research strategy.
+The Research Leader Programme is for aspiring and new Principal Investigators at the University of Edinburgh, focusing on the challenges faced by PIs as they establish themselves as team leaders for the first time and how they can build positive research cultures.
+Topics include understanding your approach to leadership, developing and supporting a research team and individuals, and developing your research strategy.

 Who is it for?

-Eligible applicants are likely to be University of Edinburgh research fellows, recently appointed academic staff, or new Principal Investigators who are leading teams for the first time.
+Eligible applicants are likely to be University of Edinburgh senior postdocs, research fellows, recently appointed academic staff, or new Principal Investigators who are leading teams and supporting individuals for the first time.
+Please be aware that some experience of managing or leading teams or individuals, or imminently being in a position to do so, will be necessary.
 Though aspects of this programme are relevant for leading collaborative groups, this is not the main focus of the programme.

 What can I expect?

-The cohort-based programme is designed to support researchers to develop key leadership skills in the context of the Higher Education sector, and an opportunity to learn from colleagues and peers from across the institution in similar positions.
+The cohort-based programme is designed to support researchers to develop key leadership skills in the context of the Higher Education sector to build positive cultures and support individuals and teams to develop.
+Participants will also have an opportunity to learn from colleagues and peers from across the institution in similar positions.
 The specific topics that will be covered include:

 • Introduction to research leadership and understanding your approach to leadership

-• Leading research teams effectively and how to set them up for success
+• Leading research teams effectively and supporting individuals to set them up for success

 • Developing a strategic approach to your research

-Through a mixture of leadership theory and peer discussion and learning participants will be given methods and approaches to leading research and teams effectively, and will be able to apply these in their own contexts.
+Through a mixture of leadership theory and peer discussion and learning participants will be given methods and approaches to leading research teams and supporting individuals effectively, and will be able to apply these in their own contexts.
 Previous participants have given very positive feedback on the course, and some recent comments from participants in 2025 included:

 “I cannot rave about this course enough - it was amazing.
 This has been invaluable and I'm so glad I got a spot.
 I wish it was still running. “